salbrec/seqQscorer/README.md

 # Machine Learning Quality Assessment of NGS Data

 seqQscorer is a python implementation that takes quality statistics or report summaries (quality features) as input to calculate a probability of an input NGS sample to be of low quality.
-This probability is calculated with classification models from supervised machine learning.
+This probability is calculated with classification models from supervised machine learning (ML).
 The quality features are derived from FastQ and BAM files as shown in the Figure below and described in detail in our [article in Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02294-2).

+> [!IMPORTANT]
+> **For users working with ChIP-seq data from human biosamples:**
+>
+> We recently implemented *seqBLQ*, an extension for this ML approach that leverages the [ENCODE blocklist](https://www.nature.com/articles/s41598-019-45839-z) to create quality-related features used by the ML models.
+These features are easier to create and improve the quality assessment for human ChIP-seq data.
+For more details see our [preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2025.05.12.653555v2) and the more detailed description below.

 The following figure describes the workflow implemented to receive and preprocess NGS data from ENCODE and applying a grid-search to find the optimal classification model.
 The optimization depends on the experimental context (species or assay) and the quality features that are provided by the user.
 Already computed classification models are not available in the github repository.
 However, the software contains settings for an over all well-performing generic model and multiple more specialized models, that can be trained with the ENCODE data given or new data.
 The first time a model is needed, it is trained and serialized into the folder `models`.
 Note, the model training is done within seconds and afterwards it is not necessary to train again.
 The models are trained on the preprocessed ENCODE data (in utils) as described in the article.